benignware/vars/README.md

 }
 ```

-> Note: `vars` is intented for being used at application level and is currently not suited for being incorporated into a dedicated scss library
+> Note: `varss` is intented for being used at application level and is currently not suited for being incorporated into a dedicated scss library

 ## Development